Mikhail Atallah: Research

 Atallah's more recent research has been in the area of computer security.
 His work in this area has included techniques for text-based digital watermarking. and the addition of multiple guard points within software as an anti-piracy measure.

 Awards and honors

 In 2006, Atallah was elected as a fellow of the Association for Computing Machinery for his "contributions to parallel and distributed computation".
-He has also been a fellow of the IEEE since 1997.
+He has been a fellow of the IEEE since 1997.
+Previously he received a Presidential Young Investigator Award from the National Science Foundation in 1985.